jimm/kronut/README.md

 ## A Note For Emacs Users

-If you're using the Emacs `emacsclient` utility (like I do), you'll need to call `server-edit` (`C-x #`) after saving the buffer to tell `emacsclient` that you're done editing the file.
+If you're using the Emacs `emacsclient` command as your editor (like I do), make sure you call it without the `-n/--no-wait` option.
+Also, you'll need to call `server-edit` (`C-x #`) after saving the buffer to tell `emacsclient` that you're done editing the file.
 Sometimes I'd like to cancel the edit, but I don't know of a built-in way to tell `emacsclient` to exit without saving the buffer first.
 So I wrote this function:

 ```lisp
 ;;